chermehdi/chermehdi-blog/content/posts/java-streams-part-1.md

 - The operations flags in the form of a  bitfield.
 - The next pipeline.
 - The source Spliterator | source Supplier.
-- Flags to indicate whether parallel or not.
+- Flag to indicate whether parallel or not.
 - The depth of the current pipeline (i.e the number of operations until now).

 There are two special implementations of the `ReferencePipeline` that are worth